taylortom/workshops-src/_pages/workshops.md

 ![Tie-dye cushion](http://textilesatthestablehouse.co.uk/assets/tie-dye.png)

-### Poppy Corsage Workshop 10.00am - 2.00 am - £30
+### Poppy Corsage Workshop 10.00am - 2.00 pm - £30
+Classes on - Thursday 2nd November 2017

-Create an attractive poppy corsage using straight forward hand sewing and embellishment skills.
+Create an attractive poppy or flower corsage using straight forward hand sewing and embellishment skills.

 Materials and equipment will be supplied and the class will run from 10.00am to 2.00pm

-A donation will be made to the Haig fund annual poppy appeal organised by the British Legion.
+For all poppies made a donation will be given to the Haig fund annual poppy appeal organised by the British Legion.

 ![Poppy corsage](http://textilesatthestablehouse.co.uk/assets/Poppy1.jpg)
 ![Poppy corsage](http://textilesatthestablehouse.co.uk/assets/Poppy2.jpg)

 ### Introduction to Batik 10am - 4pm - £45
+Classes on - Thursday 16th November

 A brief introduction to the history and origins of this ancient and widely practiced dye resist technique then a chance to experiment with different methods before creating your own fabric.